Samsung/tizen-docs/docs/application/dotnet/guides/connectivity/iotcon.md

 3. On the client side, call the `StartObserving()` method of the [Tizen.Network.IoTConnectivity.RemoteResource](/application/dotnet/api/TizenFX/latest/api/Tizen.Network.IoTConnectivity.RemoteResource.html) class.
 On the server side, your observing request is handled as adding a new observer.

-    Now whenever a resource changes on the server side, the client receives the information through an event handler registered for the `ObserverNotified` event of the `Tizen.Network.IoTConnectivity.RemoteResource` class:
+    Now, whenever a resource changes on the server side, the client receives the information through an event handler registered for the `ObserverNotified` event of the `Tizen.Network.IoTConnectivity.RemoteResource` class:

     ```csharp
     if (outArgs != null)